SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/6_setup_ea_html5_booster.md

 2. **Option 2 - Booster fails**

-    In case the booster step 1 fails, the booster execution will stop.
+    If the booster step 1 fails, the booster execution will terminate.

     Click on the red **"Failed"** button to see the root cause.